Rhesus disease is caused by a specific mix of blood types between a pregnant mother and her unborn baby.

 - an invasive procedure has been necessary during pregnancy – such as amniocentesis, or chorionic villus sampling (CVS)

 Sensitisation can also occur after a previous miscarriage or ectopic pregnancy, or if a RhD negative woman has received a transfusion of RhD positive blood by mistake (although this is extremely rare).

 If sensitisation occurs, the next time the woman is exposed to RhD positive blood her body will produce antibodies immediately.

-If she is pregnant with an RhD-positive baby, the antibodies can lead to rhesus disease when they cross the placenta and start attacking the baby's red blood cells.
+If she's pregnant with an RhD positive baby, the antibodies can lead to rhesus disease when they cross the placenta and start attacking the baby's red blood cells.

 Next review due: 11 June 2021